Jun 03 2021 Create Your Own Family Cookbook

 Unlike Bubbie Ida, who never followed a written recipe—her culinary technique was called in Yiddish the fabulous word pronounced shit-a-rein (just throw it in)— we luckily have a collection of all these creative celebration ideas in a Wolfson family cookbook.
 The title of the book is Recipes for Memories.
 It’s not only a memoir, cookbook, and scrapbook; it is the story of our family.

-Each of the three hundred pages features a favorite recipe, to be sure.
-But the instructions are surrounded by photos of the cooks, of children and grandchildren helping out, and the history of the dish.
+Each of the three hundred pages features a favorite recipe.
+The instructions are surrounded by photos of the cooks, of children and grandchildren helping out, and the history of the dish.
 Some of the recipes are handwritten.
 Some are wine stained.
 Every page represents the living legacy of countless hours spent cooking, tasting, laughing, celebrating, and eating together.

 A favorite recipe in Susie’s masterpiece is matzah balls, a dumpling made from matzah meal, oil, and eggs.
 Ron’s mom, known to her grandchildren as Bubbie W., made big, fluffy, soft matzah balls, in the Russian tradition, which floated in a bowl of soup.
 Susie’s dad—Zaydie K.—made golf-ball-sized matzah balls in the Polish tradition, “sinkers” that sank directly to the bottom of the bowl.
 Susie put both recipes and a photo of each grandparent on one page and titled it “Dueling Matzah Balls.”

 On Passover that year, Susie, as always, sent Michael, living in Portland, a care package of holiday foods and objects with the hope that it would encourage him to have some kind of celebration.
 The day after the second seder, Michael called to thank her for the package.
 “Mom, it was great that you included matzah-ball fixings.
 I actually had a few friends over, we had a little seder, and I made some chicken soup…and matzah balls…and I used your cookbook, Mom!”
-I thought Susie was going to fall off her chair when she heard that!
-She could hardly contain her curiosity and asked two questions of our son: “Which recipe did you use…and how did they come out?”
+I thought Susie was going to fall off her chair when she heard that.
+She could hardly contain her curiosity: “Which recipe did you use…and how did they come out?”

 Michael calmly replied: “Well, I was going for Bubbie…but they came out Zaydie!”